President and Chair

 Director and Secretary

-Mike has over 28 years’ experience as a project manager with CSC and MYOB.
-Mike takes great pride in providing accurate solutions connecting business with accountants and government.
+Mike has over 28 years of experience as a project manager with CSC and MYOB.
+Mike takes great pride in providing accurate solutions to connect businesses with accountants and governments.

 Mike has worked on projects developing software to meet future client needs and government requirements, including working with the ELS lodgement systems provided by the ATO for Tax agents.
-Mike has had hands on experience with the meeting of the rapidly changing business environment in Australia with the evolution of such technology seeing it now replaced by Standard Business Reporting methods.
+Mike has had hands-on experience in meeting the needs of a rapidly changing business environment in Australia with the evolution of such technology seeing it now replaced by Standard Business Reporting methods.

-Mike brings to the board a wealth of knowledge, understanding of the history and need to work with government by the software industry, in order to maintain pace and keep up with the growing demands and pressures by the Australian consumer.
+Mike brings to the board a wealth of knowledge, an understanding of the history and need to collaborate between the government and the software industry in order to maintain the pace and keep up with the growing demands and pressures from Australian consumers.

 Director and Treasurer

 With technology experience dating back to the early days of the internet, Simon lays claim to working on SaaS products before the term had been coined, experimenting with distributed Microsoft Office 95 during the first cable modem trials in the UK in 1996.
 Simon has held management roles in leading technology companies including DoubleClick, Mercury Interactive (HP), Lycos Europe (Bertelsmann) and BlueCentral.
-Simon is founder and CEO of Shoeboxed Australia, and; Treasurer of the Australian Computer Society (NSW Branch).
+Simon is founder and CEO of Squirrel Street (formerly Shoeboxed Australia), and Treasurer of the Australian Computer Society (NSW Branch).